TODAQopen/toda/README.md

 ### core:
 Defines Hash and Packet, the only two core data structures.
-Relies on a util class we have called ByteArray which extends UIntArray.
+Relies on a util class called ByteArray, which extends UIntArray.
-Includes a Rig Checker, which assesses the validity of asset integrity.
+Includes a rig (structure) checker, which assesses asset integrity.

 - Atoms: an ordered hashmap of <Hash>:<respective Packet> pairs
-- Shield: utilities for creating and checking Shield values
+- Shield: utilities for creating and checking shielded values
 - ReqSat: utilities for creating and parsing Requirements and Satisfactions packets
-- interpret: the rig checker
+- Interpret: the rig checker
 - Twist: an abstraction over Hash and Packets which represents twists
 - TwistBuilder: a factory for Twists

 ### abject:
-Higher-level structures describing contents of TODA assets and how to apply the rig checker in various desireable ways.
+Higher-level structures describing contents of TODA assets, and how to apply the rig checker to determine their integrity.
 - Actionable: any TODA object requiring a line of integrity
 - DelegableActionable: a TODA object which depends on the integrity of a another in a particular way
 - DI: Basic container for fields and values